 Shear Flow In Thin Walled Members

-The concept of “shear flow” is very significant in aerospace and this is especially true for thin walled structures.
-Furthermore we all know thin walled structures dominate aerospace structures.
+The concept of “shear flow” is very significant in aerospace.
+This is especially true for thin walled structures.
+Furthermore, we all know thin walled structures dominate aerospace structures.

 Examples of thin walled structures:

 - Stiffened fuselage shear panels